cekvenich/SNX/docs/2020.md

 But now cloud providers have machines that have 512 Gigs of RAM and more, and even terabytes of RAM is available.
 And RAM is much faster than SSDs.
 And if terabytes if to small for your DB?
 You can cluster you DB cloud containers and combine several DB servers into one any size you need.

-We can still use cheap S3 type storage to dump things.
-But for HFT, AdTech, Data Science and such: we can and should store in RAM.
+Our new friends include Aerospkie, Spark, Clickhouse, Apache Ignite, etc.

 Our old friend REDIS works well, as does SQLite.
 SQLite works in RAM, or can have temp tables in RAM for materialized views.

-Our new friends include Aerospkie, Spark, Clickhouse, Apache Ignite, etc.

 This is a a paradigm shift, and requires learning and internalizing.
 So not only should your cloud VM's be 512 Gig or RAM or more, your local development machine should also have 128Gig of RAM or more.
 (Some development workstation examples with 128Gig plus or RAM: iMac Pro, System 76 and Digital Tigers).

 ##### Note: Lots of people use a term Big Data.
 It is not Big Data if it fits on my $800 laptop with 1TB SSD Driver.
-There is no need to cluster things that are in terabytes.
+There is no need to cluster data that are in terabytes, it fits in RAM of a single box.
+We need a new term: small data, when you have less than a few terabytes.

-### Spark-like Data Processing
+### Spark-like Data Engineering

+Spark is very popular.
+I'm going to oversimplify Spark: it lets you take unstructured data from data lakes dumps such as S3, then execute memory SQL operations (via a Spark culstur) and report on the data, using charts.

+We can read from S3 into SQLite and then use the Java Poi library to save to a spreadsheet.
+From a spreadsheet it is a few clicks to make a chart or a graph.
+Data Engineers used CSV in the past, but using SQLite DB is a big improvement.

 ## #4: Tools: Gradle.build, Jitpack, Cloud IDE.